Ayushpremrocks/GetMood-dApp/README.md

-This project is made by me for Finance & Economics Club, IIT Guwahati.

 Developed a decentralized application (dApp) featuring a user-friendly frontend website built with HTML, CSS, and JavaScript, enabling users to interact with a Solidity smart contract deployed on the Ethereum Sepolia testnet for managing moods.